WojciechWeg/parking_meter_rest_api_redo/readme.md

 Java 1.8 necessary to run project.

-Project made in Spring Boot Framework.
+Project was made in Spring Boot Framework.